-Big Data provides business intelligence that further reduces costs and improves the efficiency of operations.
-Big Data analytics can provide insights on the impact of different variables used, thus leading industries to intelligent decision-making.
+It provides business intelligence that further reduces costs and improves the efficiency of operations.
+Analytics can provide insights on the impact of different variables used, thus leading industries to intelligent decision-making.

 Combat financial fraudulent activities in the early stages by effectively implementing predictive models based on both past and existing data sets.
-Big Data has made identifying frauds easy, with a real-time analysis of both structured and unstructured data.
+It has made identifying frauds easy, with real-time analysis of both structured and unstructured data.

-With the past analysis of product launches and customer feedback, combined with real time market analysis, it has become easier for businesses to understand shifts in demand and supply.
-Thereby, enabling smart designs of new products empowered by analyzing consumer needs, preferences and buying behaviors.
+With the past analysis of product launches and customer feedback, combined with real-time market analysis, it has become easier for businesses to understand shifts in demand and supply.
+Thereby, enabling smart designs of new products empowered by analyzing consumer needs, preferences and buying behaviours.